w3c/wai-curricula/content/designer/navigation.md

 * Practical &mdash; Students define mouse, keyboard, and touch interactions for menus. for example, how to open, navigate, activate, and close such menus using the mouse, keyboard, and touch.
 Assess how students understand the need for different interaction patterns based on the input method in use.
 * Practical &mdash; Present students with different menu states, such as hover, focus, current, active, and visited, and ask them to provide visual cues to distinguish them from one another.
 Assess how students communicate visually the state of menus and menu items.
+* Practical &mdash; Present students with menus containing long strings of text and ask them to ensure the text is shown irrespective of the viewport and screen configuration used.
+Assess how students understand the diversity among different viewports and screen configurations that people with disabilities use.

 {% include excol.html type="end" %}